RPiOVN/p2pvps-server/specifications/server-specification.md

 of those models tends to lead to bugs.
 Keeping functions small, modular, and testible via REST API calls prevents hard to debug bugs.

-* Rest APIs for this server are based on KeystoneJS API calls used by ConnextCMS and based on [this gist by Jed Watson](https://gist.github.com/JedWatson/9741171#file-routes-index-js-L24).
+* REST APIs for this server are based on KeystoneJS API calls used by ConnextCMS and based on [this gist by Jed Watson](https://gist.github.com/JedWatson/9741171#file-routes-index-js-L24).
 The include the following basic CRUD commands.
 All API calls outside this standard will be listed separately.
   * `/list` - list all items in the collection.